cefriel/chimera/README.md

 :toolbox: The [`chimera-deployment-templates`](https://github.com/cefriel/chimera-deployment-templates) repository offers ready-to-use templates to deploy a Chimera conversion pipeline in different environments.

-:arrow_forward: The [`chimera-tutorial`](https://github.com/cefriel/chimera-tutorial) repository provides a complete example of a Chimera conversion pipeline.
+:arrow_forward: The [`kg4di`](https://github.com/cefriel/kg4di) tutorial repository provides exercises to experiment with Chimera conversion pipelines.
+The [`chimera-tutorial`](https://github.com/cefriel/chimera-tutorial) provides complete Chimera conversion pipelines with detailed explanations (_currently not upated to latest Chimera release_).

 ### Goals
 The motivating scenario is about many stakeholders with an interoperability need.
 To avoid the definition of point-to-point conversions, an **any-to-one centralized mapping approach** based on Semantic Web technologies (and a reference ontology used as global conceptual model) offers the following advantages: